-ADVANCED NONPROFIT COMMUNICATION: DONOR AND PHILANTHROPIC
+COMM 3387 (3).
+ADVANCED NONPROFIT COMMUNICATION: DONOR AND PHILAN-THROPIC COMMUNICATION.
 Introduces the fundamentals of philanthropy in a nonprofit's organizational processes and reviews historical, economic, and political forces that formed and continue to influence the development and funding of nonprofit organizations.
 Building on persuasion, interpersonal, and organizational communication theory, students explore the unique communication of philanthropy, grant writing, and donor relations.
-Prerequisites: C or better in COMM 2308, 2310, 2327, 2375 or 3375, 3365, and 3380.
+Prerequisites: C or better in COMM 2308, 2310, 2327, 2375, 3365, and 3380.
+COMM 3390 (3).
+EMPLOYEE COMMUNICATION.

-EMPLOYEE COMMUNICATION

 Introduces the theories, ethics, and methods of creating and measuring communication to employees and work groups.
 Topics include employee campaigns, communication with unionized work groups, and use of social media for employee and leadership interaction and collaboration.
 Students explore how employee discourse can shape perceptions of organizational culture and trust, employee retention and satisfaction, and external branding.
-Prerequisites: C or better in COMM 2308, 2310, 2327, and 2375 or 3375.
+Prerequisites: C or better in COMM 2308, 2310, 2327, and 2375.

-RHETORIC, POLITICS, AND MASS MEDIA

-Examines the dynamic and interpersonal relationship between the news media and politics: the media's influence on the political process, the relationship between reporters and public officials, the impact of media-based campaigns, and the ethical impact of media manipulation by political strategists.
+COMM 3393 (3).
+RHETORIC, POLITICS, AND MASS MEDIA.
+Examines the dynamic and interpersonal relationship between the news media and politics: the media's influence on the political process, the relationship between reporters and public officials, the impact of mediabased campaigns, and the ethical impact of media manipulation by political strategists.
 Prerequisite: Reserved for communication studies majors or minors.

-PUBLIC OPINION, THE PRESS, AND PUBLIC POLICY
+COMM 3395 (3).
+PUBLIC OPINION, THE PRESS, AND PUBLIC POLICY.
 Examines the interdependent relationships among media coverage, public opinion, and public policy.
-Students consider the influence of press coverage on electoral and policy-making processes in which public voice is presumed to affect democratic outcomes.
+Students consider the influence of press coverage on electoral and policymaking processes in which public voice is presumed to affect democratic outcomes.
 Reserved for communication studies majors and minors.

-ORGANIZATIONAL INTERNSHIP
+COMM 4025 (0).
+ORGANIZATIONAL INTERNSHIP.
 Students in approved positions gain career-related experience and establish professional contacts.
 At the conclusion of the internship, students prepare a report that allows for academic reflection on their experience.
 Offered as pass/fail only.
 Prerequisites: Major standing, 90 or more hours of coursework, 2.750 overall GPA, 3.000 GPA in COMM coursework, and permission of faculty adviser.

-Provides experience working with public relations professionals part-time during the fall or spring semesters.
-Offered on a Pass/Fail basis only.
-Prerequisites: COMM Major or Minor standing, 2.75 overall GPA, 3.00 GPA in COMM coursework, and permission of faculty adviser.
+COMM 4125 (1).
+PUBLIC RELATIONS IN LOCAL CONTEXTS.
+Provides students with 50 hours of experience working with public relations professionals.
+Offered on a pass/fail basis only.
+Prerequisites: 90 or more hours of coursework, 2.750 overall GPA, 3.000 GPA in COMM coursework, and permission of faculty adviser.
+Reserved for public relations majors.